nikhilaravi/learn-node/README.md

 ```js
 npm init

 ```

-This creates a file called a `package.json` which is a json object that contains information about your project and its dependancies.
+This takes you through the process of creating a file called a `package.json` which is a json object that contains information about your project and its dependancies.
 It looks a bit like this:

 ```js
 {